 The Marine air command and control system (MACCS) provides the Marine aviation combat element (ACE) commander with the means to exercise command and control of organic and nonorganic aviation assets necessary to support Marine air-ground task force (MAGTF) operations.
 Marine Corps Warfighting Publication (MCWP) 3-25, Control of Aircraft and Missiles, addresses basic Marine Corps air command and control philosophy.
 MCWP 3-25.3, Marine Air Command and Control System Handbook, addresses basic planning considerations for MACCS interoperability, employment, and operations among MACCS and joint Service agencies.
-MCWP 3-25.4, Marine Tactical Air Command Center Handbook, complements and expands on the information in MCWPs 3-25 and 3-25.3 by focusing on the details of Marine TACC plays in integrated MAGTF, joint, and coalition operations.
+MCWP 3-25.4, Marine Tactical Air Command Center Handbook, complements and expands on the information in MCWPs 3-25 and 3-25.3 by focusing on the details of Marine tactical air command center (TACC) operations and the role the Marine TACC plays in integrated MAGTF, joint, and coalition operations.

 This publication presents the baseline Marine TACC that would be employed by a single-wing ACE supporting a standing Marine expeditionary force in the conduct of sustained operations ashore.
 Larger- and smaller-scale operations can be supported by adding to or subtracting from the baseline configuration.

 Designed for MAGTF, naval expeditionary force and joint force commanders and staffs, as well as all MAGTF officers and staff noncommissioned officers, MCWP 3-25.4 highlights Marine TACC-